 If you visit Ipanema beach, you can go to Pedra do Arpoador and enjoy the beautiful sunsets in the evening.

-Since the most famous favelas of Brazil are in Rio, you might be interested in doing a favela tour.
-Not only will you support the locals living there, but also get an insight about how they built everything from scratch, the main problems and how they make a living.
+Since the most famous favelas of Brazil are in Rio de Janeiro, you might be interested in doing a favela tour.
+Not only will you support the locals living there, but also get an insight into how they built everything from scratch, the main problems and how they make a living.

 Just around the corner of the Selaròn Steps in the Lapa district, you will find another famous sight in Rio, called the Carioca Aqueduct (Arcos da Lapa), very impressive arches.